In this blog, we are going to set up and configure the Prometheus Operator.

 Prerequisites

-Add the Prometheus community repository in Helm
+Add the Prometheus community Helm chart.

 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts